-Marie Skłodowska-Curie Actions Postdoctoral Fellowship Boost your career
+Marie Skłodowska-Curie Actions Postdoctoral Fellowships Boost your career

-Are you an postdoc or almost graduated PhD candidate looking to give your career a boost?
+Are you a postdoc or almost graduated PhD candidate looking to give your career a boost?
 Then an individual fellowship abroad might be of interest to you.
-Radboud university medical center (Radboudumc) opens an Expression of Interest (Eol) to identify candidates who match the profile to become a top researcher at one of the most ambitious university medical centers in the Netherlands.
+Radboudumc opens an Expression of Interest (Eol) to identify candidates who match the profile to become a top researcher at one of the most ambitious university medical centers in the Netherlands.
 The EoI can be found below, under the section "Preparation".read more

-Marie Skłodowska-Curie Actions Postdoctoral Fellowship Boost your career
+Marie Skłodowska-Curie Actions Postdoctoral Fellowships Boost your career

 Radboud university medical center (Radboudumc) opens an Expression of Interest (Eol) to identify candidates who match the profile to become a top researcher at one of the most ambitious university medical centers in the Netherlands.
 Potential fellows who have identified a potential supervisor can submit an EoI helping them with a next step in their career.

 Radboudumc offers selected candidates with the Steppin‘ Up program the support they need to write a successful proposal and guides them through the process of submitting it.
 Interested?
 Then sign up!

 The MSCA-PF support program refers mailny to postdoctoral researchers that wish to come to Radboud university medical center.
 However, we are happy to support also outgoing candidates (i.e., researchers who are currently at Radboudumc and interested in an MSCA abroad) in case they need help & especially if their future hosting institute does not provide a similar service.

 The eligibity criteria for joining the MSCA-PF support program are the same for incoming and outgoing fellows.

 Interested?
 Then fill out the application form for outgoing candidates on this website.